Home / Resources / Point of View

 56% vs 10%

-of AI experts are more excited than concerned, against 10 percent of the American public.
+AI experts more excited than concerned vs the American public

 73% vs 23%

-of experts versus the public believe AI will help the job market.
+experts vs public who believe AI will help the job market

 56% vs 34%

-of employees trust their own employer's use of AI versus their government's use of it (Edelman 2026 Trust Barometer).
+employees trust their employer's use of AI vs the government's

 22%